 Competitors and others may also challenge the validity of the Company's intellectual property or allege that it has infringed their intellectual property, including through litigation.
 The Company may be required to pay substantial damages if it is determined its products infringe the intellectual property of others.
 The Company may also be required to develop an alternative, non-infringing product that could be costly and time-consuming, or acquire a license (if available) on terms that are not favorable to it.
-Regardless of whether infringement claims against the Company are successful, defending against such claims could significantly increase the Company's results of operations and financial condition.
+Regardless of whether infringement claims against the Company are successful, defending against such claims could significantly increase the Company's costs, divert management's time and attention away from other business matters, and otherwise adversely affect the Company's results of operations and financial condition.